castagnoNicole/404-blog-not-found/_posts/2025-03-19-ctf-belgium.md

 <figcaption>Flag message - Source Cybersecurity Challenge Belgium</figcaption>

 ## Final thoughts
 Looking back, we definitely would have benefited from more preparation.
-CTF challenges have their own unique style and logic—they’re not the same as running a standard vulnerability assessment.
-The more you practice, the better you get.
+CTF challenges have their own unique style and logic — they’re not the same as running a standard vulnerability assessment.
+As always the more you practice, the better you get.